kubeshop/tracetest/docs/supported-backends.md

 We will be adding new data stores over the next couple of months - [let us know](https://github.com/kubeshop/tracetest/issues/new/choose) the ones you would to see us add support for.

-## Using Tracetest without a backend
+## Using Tracetest Without a Backend

-Another option is to not use any backend and instead send all traces directly to Tracetest using your OpenTelemetry Collector.
-And you don't have to change your existing pipelines to do so.
+Another option is to not use a backend and send all traces directly to Tracetest using your OpenTelemetry Collector.
+And, you don't have to change your existing pipelines to do so.

-### Configuring your collector to send traces to tracetest
+### Configuring Your Collector to Send Traces to Tracetest

-> :warning: It is important to notice that this relies on the [tailsampling](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/processor/tailsamplingprocessor) processor, which at the moment is only available in the [contrib](https://github.com/open-telemetry/opentelemetry-collector-contrib/) version of the collector.
+> :warning: It is important to notice that this relies on the [tailsampling](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/processor/tailsamplingprocessor) processor, which, at the moment, is only available in the [contrib](https://github.com/open-telemetry/opentelemetry-collector-contrib/) version of the collector.

-#### Creating a new pipeline for your traces
+#### Creating a New Pipeline for Your Traces

 ```yaml
 # your collector configuration file